 About

-Kenworthy News Media is written and published by sociologist / writer, Peter Kenworthy.
+Kenworthy News Media is written and published by sociologist / journalist, Peter Kenworthy.

-I have a masters degree in International Development Studies and English, and wrote my master’s thesis on Biko‘s Black Consciousness Movement in South Africa.
+I have a masters degree in International Development Studies and English and a BA (single subject course) in Journalism.
 I am a contributing author to “African Awakening: The emerging revolutions“.
-I have also worked both as a solidarity worker in Africa and for several Danish NGOs.
+I have worked both as a solidarity worker in Africa, for several Danish NGOs, as a communications officer for a municipality, as a journalist for two Danish newspapers and as a freelance journalist for Danish and international magazines and newspapers.
+I also have a teacher’s degree and have worked at several schools.

-I have been to all the countries that I have written about, including a 4-month stint in Zambia as solidarity worker, a project visit (and a visit to the local police station) in Swaziland, and as a delegate at the 35th anniversary of the Western Saharan exile government in Tindouf, Algeria, and Tifariti, Western Sahara.
+I have been to all the countries that I primarily write about, including a 4-month stint in Zambia and Zimbabwe as a solidarity worker, several project visits (and a visit to the local police station) to Swaziland, and several visits to the Saharawi refugee camps, including as part of the delegation to the 35th anniversary of the Western Saharan exile government in Tindouf, Algeria, and Tifariti, Western Sahara.

 “Thank you for your efforts to make awareness about this important issue“, Abba Malainin, Polisario representative to Denmark